intel/dffml/master/_sources/plugins/dffml_model.rst.txt

   - default: 10
   - Number of iterations to pass over all records in a source

-- directory: String
+- directory: Path

-  - default: /home/user/.cache/dffml/tensorflow_hub
+  - default: ~/.cache/dffml/tensorflow_hub
   - Directory where state should be saved

 dffml_model_scratch